How To Boost Your Progesterone (Naturally)

 Sleep is truly the BFF of your hormones.
 (So it’s kind of ironic that low progesterone levels disrupt sleep patterns.)

-Make sure you prioritize great sleep hygeine, have a solid bedtime routine and take magnesium (at least 200mg) before bed.
+Make sure you prioritize great sleep hygiene, have a solid bedtime routine and take magnesium before bed (usually ~200mg is good).

 5. Bioidentical Progesterone - Pills or Cream (or both)